Am I Toxic in My Relationship? 15 Ways to Know

 11. You refuse to give your partner personal space

-Even in the healthiest of relationships, people need time apart to explore their own interests.
-If you’re the toxic one in the relationship, you’ll punish your partner for wanting time on their own or spending time with friends.
+Even in the healthiest relationships, everyone needs personal time to pursue their own interests.
+If you punish your partner for needing space or manipulate them into spending time only with you, you’re stifling their individuality, which is toxic.

 12. You’re a manipulator